Learning to be safe, in finite time: Introduction

-More precisely, we use a modified version of Wald's sequential probability ratio test (SPRT)~\cite{wald1945} for each machine, with the null hypothesis ($H_0$) being that the machine is safe and the alternative hypothesis ($H_1$) being that the machine is unsafe. {Intentionally different than the SPRT, which aims to decide either $H_0$ or $H_1$ and then stop, our goal is to discard unsafe machines only by deciding on $H_1$. } This allows our algorithm to \emph{identify all unsafe machines with probability one} within a finite expected number of trials.
+More precisely, we use a modified version of Wald's sequential probability ratio test (SPRT)~\cite{wald1945} for each machine, with the null ($H_0$) and alternative ($H_1$) hypothesis being that the machine is safe and unsafe, respectively. {Intentionally different than the SPRT, which aims to decide either $H_0$ or $H_1$ and then stop, our goal is to discard unsafe machines only by deciding on $H_1$. } This allows our algorithm to \emph{identify all unsafe machines with probability one} within a finite expected number of trials.
 Our analysis also unveils an \emph{exploration-preservation trade-off} between the false-positive ratio (safe machines discarded) and the total handicap experienced (number of trials on unsafe machines).
 Notably, our decision rule can further wrap around any other algorithm to optimize a specific auxiliary goal since it provides a safe environment to search for (approximately) optimal policies.

 The rest of the paper is organized as follows.
 We introduce our problem setup in Section \ref{sec:problem_Statement}.
 For didactic purposes, we first look at the case where we aim to find machines with $\mu=1$ in Section \ref{sec:flawless}, construct a sequential test that extends this case for one machine in Section \ref{sec:sprt}, and generalize the solution in Section \ref{sec:relaxed}.
 Numerical illustrations are provided in Section \ref{sec:numerical} and we conclude in Section \ref{sec:conclusions}.